AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 # Fluoride Gravity, Spring 2019
 #### Sarah Huang, Cindy Jin, Simar Kohli
 #### February 22, 2019
+This publication Fluoride, Fall 2018 was developed under Assistance Agreement No. SU-83695001 awarded by the U.S. Environmental Protection Agency to Cornell University.
+It has not been formally reviewed by EPA.
+The views expressed in this document are solely those of Sarah Huang, Cindy Jin, and Simar Kohli and do not necessarily reflect those of the Agency.
+EPA does not endorse any products or commercial services mentioned in this publication.

 ## Abstract
 Fluoride contamination of water is a significant issue within multiple developing nations like India, leading to adverse consequences on health (e.g. muscle weakness and atrophy, weakness, fatigue).
 The Fluoride Gravity Team’s objective is to develop a cost-effective, self-sufficient mechanism for extracting excess fluoride from drinking water.
 The Spring 2019 team hopes to further the gravity-powered system’s efficacy and potentially begin to run field-tests with the device.
 The application of such a device in real-world scenarios will be predicated upon success seen with the aforementioned field tests.